top of page

 0-16.5 7mm

-Bowaters Paper Mill Railway is a new O-16.5 gauge layout under construction.
+Bowaters Paper Mill Railway is a new O-16.5 gauge layout nearing completion.

-Based on the Paper Mill at Kemsley in the 1960s, this was the last steam 2ft 6in gauge industrial railway in Britain.
+Based on a paper mill at Kemsley in Kent in the 1960’s, this was the last privately-owned industrial steam railway in Britain.
 It closed in 1969.

 Logs and raw materials arrived at Ridham Dock - a Medway estuary inlet and were transported to Kemsley to be processed.

-A great deal of research has been done to gather as much material about the Kemsley Mill and surrounding buildings and although the whole site cannot be depicted, we have tried to capture a sense of the place and show as much as possible.
+A great deal of research has been done to gather as much material about Kemsley mill and the associated buildings and although the whole site cannot be depicted, we have tried to capture a sense of the place and show as much as possible.

 Bowater